alevinru/CWClientHelperAppBot/README.md

 ### Authorization confirmation

 User should forward the entire message with confirmation code.
-The bot parses the forward and requests cwApi.sendGrantToken(userId, code) to comlete the authorization process.
+The bot parses the forward and requests cwApi.sendGrantToken(userId, code) to complete the authorization process.

 ### /wtb itemCode quantity price